We’re Losing Our Hair After Giving Birth, But These Postpartum Hair Loss Treatments Can Really Help

-You might be asking if you’ve yet to push your baby out.
+You might be asking this if you’ve yet to push your baby out.
 Well, you know that one single great beauty benefit that pregnancy brings along with that “glow”— the thick and shiny hair?
 Some of it’s about to fall out — in clumps.
 Yep.

 “Everyone loses 50-100 hairs a day as part of the normal hair growth cycle, but for women who’ve recently given birth, this hair growth cycle can be altered by fluctuating hormone levels, making it normal to experience hair loss three to six months postpartum,” explains Angela Phipps, D.O., A.B.H.R.S., hair loss expert and medical advisor to Hair Club.
 “While this condition is temporary, it may take up to a full year to regain normal fullness.”
 Well, sh*t.